 English Online Interview

-The EOI consists of a one-to-one interview between the teacher and student, which assesses students against the three modes of English (Reading and Viewing, Writing, and Speaking and Listening).
+The EOI consists of a one-to-one interview between the teacher and student, which assesses students against the 3 modes of English (Reading and Viewing, Writing, and Speaking and Listening).

-Note: The assessment of Year 1 and Year 2 students using the English Online Interview is optional.
+Note: The assessment of Year 1 and Year 2 students using the EOI is optional.